Event Details – Additional Snowcoach Added!

 Norris shows evidence of having had thermal features for at least 115,000 years.
 The features in the basin change daily, with frequent disturbances from seismic activity and water fluctuations.

-This event will be based at the Brandin’ Iron Inn in West Yellowstone, Wyoming and will be different than NANPA’s typical Regional Events.
-We will be renting 14-passenger snowcoaches from Yellowstone Snowcoaches, and attendees will travel into the park by snowcoach for 3 full days.
+This event will be based at the Brandin’ Iron Inn in West Yellowstone, Montana, and will be different than NANPA’s typical Regional Events.
+We will rent 14-passenger snowcoaches from Yellowstone Snowcoaches, and attendees will travel into the park by snowcoach for three full days.
+(January 11 at 6 pm Meet & Greet at Brandin’ Iron)

 Transportation: On your own.
 We will be based at the Brandin’ Iron Inn.